Home health FAQs

 What if I don't have significant health issues?
 Can I still have in-home care?

 Yes.
 We are here to help.
 We admit patients who are strictly physical therapy patients.
 Many people think they need to be diagnosed with a chronic disease to qualify for home healthcare, but you can be a patient recovering from a joint replacement who is experiencing a slow recovery.
-Or, you are a patient that can't leave the house due to icy or snowy winter conditions.
 We have occupational therapists for patients who fit the in-home healthcare status requirement.

 What are the services of an occupational therapist?